 There are five different types of tax that could potentially apply to an inheritance (although not all at the same time):

-- Federal Estate Tax: Large estates may be subject to federal estate tax to the extent they exceed the $5.49 million exemption amount for an individual in 2017.
+- Federal Estate Tax: Large estates may be subject to federal estate tax to the extent they exceed the exemption.
+The estate and gift tax exemption is $11.58 million per person in 2020.
+For married couples, that's a combined $23.16 million.
+The estate and gift tax exemption in 2019 is $11.4 million, or $22.8 for married couples.
 The current federal estate tax is 40%, so it is suggested that individuals and families take a careful look at their estate plans to understand their options.
 Any tax due is paid by the estate.

 - Inheritance Tax: Only a few states have an inheritance tax, which is usually paid by the beneficiary: Iowa, Kentucky, Nebraska, Pennsylvania.
 New Jersey and Maryland have both an estate tax and an inheritance tax.
 There are exemption amounts which vary by state, and whether a tax is imposed at all may also depend on your relation to the decedent.